voschezang/coding-handbook/goals-planning-strategy.md

 [toc]

-> Planning is generally good, not updating plans isn't.
+> Planning is generally good, withholding from updating them isn't.